 A gift should be given in the truest sense of the word, meaning that it should be offered with no expectation of return.
 And the same should be done when we receive a gift that we do not expect.
 We should be gracious in taking it without thinking about how we look by comparison.

-But in hard times like these, the exchange of material gifts may be difficult.
+But in hard times like these, the exchange of material gifts may be difficult unless they are as special as the personalized anniversary gifts.
 I’ve had those I love dearly ask that we put aside the exchange of presents.
 While the part of me that has gift-giving as my “love language” feels great pain at this, it would be the kind and loving thing to honor this request.

 But that doesn’t mean we still cannot give a Christmas gift.

 As I wrote earlier, my other “love language” was quality time.
 And it got me thinking about the gift of that first Christmas: the gift of Christ Himself.

 He Who The Universe Cannot Contain exists in the realms of eternity.
 But at Christmas, He entered into time.
 Born into a specific time, during the reigns of Emperor Augustus Caesar and King Herod the Great, Jesus took His first breath of our air and took the second-by-second journey of life that we all are on.

 By entering into time, He blesses time.
 He makes it sacred.

 How will we make a gift of time to others?